 Initially cwnd = i After 1 RTT, cwnd = i+1 2 RTT, cwnd = i+2 3 RTT, cwnd = i+3

 Congestion Detection Phase : multiplicative decrement – If congestion occurs, the congestion window size is decreased.
 The only way a sender can guess that congestion has occurred is the need to retransmit a segment.
-Retransmission is needed to recover a missing packet which is assumed to have been dropped by a router due to congestion.
+Retransmission is needed to recover a missing packet that is assumed to have been dropped by a router due to congestion.
 Retransmission can occur in one of two cases: when the RTO timer times out or when three duplicate ACKs are received.

 - Case 1 : Retransmission due to Timeout – In this case congestion possibility is high.

 (a) ssthresh is reduced to half of the current window size.

 (c) start with slow start phase again.

 - Case 2 : Retransmission due to 3 Acknowledgement Duplicates – In this case congestion possibility is less.

 (a) ssthresh value reduces to half of the current window size.

 (c) start with congestion avoidance phase